tigrisdata/tigris-blog/blog/2024-07-16-juicefs/index.md

 - A metadata database, which is a "normal" DB like Redis, MariaDB, PostgreSQL, etc.
-- A place to put all of your data, usually using blob storage like S3 or Ceph.
+- A place to put all of your data, usually using object storage.

 We're going to use [Supabase Postgres](https://fly.io/docs/reference/supabase/) for our metadata engine, and [Tigris](https://fly.io/docs/reference/tigris/) for